 As lucky as I’ve been to find my job, my situation is by no means perfect.
 All the extra admin of being disabled and staying in employment is huge.
 I constantly have to schedule and balance letters about hospital appointments and occupational support, as well as prescriptions and social care.
-It’s so time consuming that it takes three or four hours out of my working week, which then puts pressure on my time.
+It’s so time consuming that it takes 3 or 4 hours out of my working week, which then puts pressure on my time.

 When it comes to supporting disabled people in work, everything’s just so interlinked; if transport were better, if social care were better, if accessible accommodation were better and if employers were more flexible, then maybe I could commute and have more choice.
-But you need those four things to dramatically improve together.
+But you need those 4 things to dramatically improve together.

 Scope's campaign with Virgin Media is encouraging employers to pledge to be more inclusive.
 They're providing resources for employers that includes top tips, guides on workplace accessibility and how line managers can support disabled people at work.